New tenured and tenure-track faculty for 2019-20 announced

 • Integrating counter-narratives into the fabric of educational systems

 Dr. Cordova said, “I am a proud first-generation Chicana graduate who fervently believes the cultural wealth and diversity of our communities are the foundation of transforming educational systems toward equity in a collective solidarity.
 I engage in a collective-collaborative research process to theorize new educational pathways, experiences, and systems from the departure of liminal, subaltern knowledge, shared through counter-stories and testimonios.
 Focusing on equity translates into inclusive policies, pedagogies, curriculums, research practices, and leadership to benefit all community members.
-As an assistant professor of the College of Human Sciences, my role is focused on engaging in meaningful research that bridges the gap between theory and practice.”
+As an assistant professor of the College of Health and Human Sciences, my role is focused on engaging in meaningful research that bridges the gap between theory and practice.”

 Alyssa Emery